 1. The 10/42 Is Misleading about the Literary Sources for Jesus

-When Habermas and Licona list the 42 “accounts that now exist concerning Jesus” (pg.
+When Habermas and Licona list the 42 “accounts that now exist concerning Jesus” (The Case for the Resurrection of Jesus, pg.
 233), they fail to specify that these are literary sources preserved through ancient narratives.
 Historians also consider epigraphical, papyrological, and numismatic evidence (all of which are far more abundant for Tiberius than Jesus), but we will cover that later.
 I only specify that these are “literary sources” to dispel the impression that these are the “only” sources.

 Habermas and Licona first list the traditional authors of the New Testament: